Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

     prompt_template = "Answer the following question: {prompt}"

     # Save the model
-    mlflow.transformers.save_model(
+    qcflow.transformers.save_model(
         transformers_model=generator,
         path="path/to/model",
         prompt_template=prompt_template,
     )

-When the model is then loaded with :py:func:`mlflow.pyfunc.load_model()`, the prompt template will be used to format user inputs before passing them into the pipeline:
+When the model is then loaded with :py:func:`qcflow.pyfunc.load_model()`, the prompt template will be used to format user inputs before passing them into the pipeline:

 .. code-block:: python

-    import mlflow
+    import qcflow

     # Load the model with pyfunc
-    model = mlflow.pyfunc.load_model("path/to/model")
+    model = qcflow.pyfunc.load_model("path/to/model")

     # The prompt template will be used to format this input, so the
     # string that is passed to the text-generation pipeline will be:
-    # "Answer the following question: What is MLflow?"
+    # "Answer the following question: What is QCFlow?"
-    model.predict("What is MLflow?")
+    model.predict("What is QCFlow?")

 .. note::